-ARTICLE 10 PLAN ADMINISTRATION AND INVESTMENTS
+ARTICLE 9 PLAN ADMINISTRATION AND INVESTMENTS

 Investment of Plan assets.
-You have the right to direct the investment of Plan assets held under the Plan on your behalf.
-The Plan Administrator will provide you with information on the amounts available for direction, the investment choices available to you, the frequency with which you can change your investment choices and other investment information.
+You have the right to direct the investment of Plan assets held under the Plan on your behalf, as provided under the applicable Investment Arrangement.
+The Plan Administrator or other authorized person will provide you with information on the amounts available for direction, the investment choices available to you, the frequency with which you can change your investment choices and other investment information.
 Periodically, you will receive a benefit statement that provides information on your account balance and your investment returns.
 If you have any questions about the investment of your Plan accounts, please contact the Plan Administrator or other Plan representative.